rwbrennan/pipeline-risk/README.md

     * _sensor_ turtles have been added as sensing points along the pipeline (connected by links)
     * currently, only a straight pipeline section can be specified; it would be helpful to be able to specify bends in the pipeline (see the APPL pipeline in Google Earth)
   * Rainfall:
-    * rather than random rainfall across the map, it would be useful to simulate a weather pattern moving through the geographic area by having the rainfall occur around a centroid (i.e., the centre of the weather pattern)
+    * a weather pattern moves through the geographic area by having the rainfall occur around a centroid (i.e., the centre of the weather pattern)
-    * it would be nice to show the centroid on the map (as it moves)
+    * could multiple storm cells be added (this will likely mean changing the centroid parameters from global to local (to the cell type)
   * Experiments:
     * each experiment would generate a data point for a given weather condition
     * multiple experiments across a range of parameters would create a database for an ML model